Fillings in Huntsville AL

 What does this mean for you?

 Over the years, we’ve come up with new methods of filling cavities as well.
-Today, most cavities can be filled with a tooth-colored composite that actually blends right in with the natural shade of your enamel, and this is a very common dental procedure.
-This means that once your cavity is filled, even you will have a hard time finding the filling!
+Today, we can fill most cavities with a tooth-colored composite material that blends right in with the natural shade of your tooth enamel, and this is a very common dental procedure.
+This means that once Dr. King fills your cavity, even you will have a hard time finding the filling!